settlersxp/550tradingsimulator/vue-project/README.md

 - **Implementation**:
   - Checks if changePercentage >= upThreshold OR changePercentage <= -downThreshold
   - If threshold is crossed, adds a new position with current price
-  - Sets stopLossPrice at 5% higher than new price (newPrice * 1.05)
+  - Sets stopLossPrice to -1 for new positions (uninitialized)
-  - Sets quantity to 1 and isActive to false for new positions
+  - Sets quantity to 1 and isActive to true for new positions

 #### renderPortfolio()
 - **Purpose**: Renders the portfolio by creating HTML elements for each asset